Dolo, Côtes-d'Armor

 Dolo ([dɔlo]; Doloù; Gallo: Doloe) is a former commune in the Côtes-d'Armor department of Brittany in northwestern France.
-On 1 January 2016, it was merged into the new commune Jugon-les-Lacs-Commune-Nouvelle.
+On 1 January 2016, it was merged into the new commune Jugon-les-Lacs - Commune nouvelle, which was renamed Jugon-les-Lacs effective 2024.

 The Arguenon river flows through the commune.

 Population

 Inhabitants of Dolo are called dulcinéens in French.